 FINALLY planning that dream Italian trip!?
 Portofino has to be on that list!
-Portofino is a small village on the coast of the Tigullio Gulf, which flows into the Ligurian Sea filled with luxury shops, fine dining, and beaches.
+This Portofino Ultimate Travel Guide will help you make the most of your visit to this small village on the coast of the Tigullio Gulf, where the Ligurian Sea meets luxury shops, fine dining, and beaches.
 While pricey, nearby towns offer more budget-friendly options.
 Perfect for a day trip or short stay to enjoy the views, cuisine, and coastal adventures!

 Drawing from my own incredible experience in Portofino, you will get the non-sugar-coated truth of Portofino and how to maximize your experience.
 You will get my top recommendations for stay, food, transportation and hidden gems.